gokberkgunes/hugo-personal-website/own-website/content/posts/extract-pattern-from-file-and-text.md

 ---
 title: "Sed: Extract Patterns From Files and Texts"
 date: 2023-01-16T17:21:27+03:00
+authors: ["Gokberk Gunes", ]
+tags: ["scripting",]
 draft: false
 ---

-In this article, extracting a pattern from a text using `sed` and `regex` will be shown.
-This process is very straightforward and users face this very frequently when they write shell scripts.
+In this article, extracting a pattern from a text file and from another output will be demonstrated.
+In order to do this we will use `sed` though this is not the only approach to this problem.
+The importance of this problem is that users face with similar text manipulation very frequently especially when they write shell scripts.

+## Getting a Synthetic Data
-Consider you runthe following command, and you would like to get the card's name.
+Consider you run the following command, and you would like to get the card's name.

 ```shtop
 wpctl inspect @DEFAULT_SINK@